 Psychology assumes that in general every hypnosis is a kind of self-hypnosis.
 The therapist only gives the lead.
 The immersion to relaxation and the trance is always done only by the client himself/herself.

-You can book online sessions with me for the preliminary conversation as well as for hypnotherapy, mentoring and coaching.
+You can book online sessions with me for the preliminary conversation as well as for hypnotherapy, mentoring, and coaching.
 After we have talked on the phone and you decide to have an online session, please pay prior to our meeting.
 As soon as I have received the payment, we can start.
 Of course, I will send you a receipt after your online session.

 The benefits of an online session via video-conference are that you do not have to travel to and from the hypnosis office and that you save time.
 It is also a good alternative to face-to-face meetings for urgent topics.
-And in times like today with the COVID-19 outbreak, it is obviously 100% safe way of meeting.
-Studies have shown convincing results on the effectiveness of online sessions in hypnotherapy, coaching and mentoring.
+And in times like today with the COVID-19 outbreak, it is obviously a 100% safe way of meeting.
+Studies have shown convincing results on the effectiveness of online sessions in hypnotherapy, coaching, and mentoring.

 Our session via video-conference is technically designed in such a way that the data stream is exchanged directly between the devices of the participants (so-called “peer-to-peer connection”).
 It prevents the data stream from being routed via servers that third parties could “read”.
 This security mechanism protects our communication.

 Here is what you will need to make your online session through the most effective: